Trump travel ban faces biggest legal test yet

 The appeals court over the weekend refused to immediately reinstate the ban, and lawyers for Washington and Minnesota argued anew on Monday that any resumption would “unleash chaos again,” separating families and stranding university students.

 The Justice Department responded that the president has clear authority to “suspend the entry of any class of aliens” to the U.S. in the name of national security.
-It said the travel ban, which temporarily suspends the country’s refugee program and immigration from seven countries with terrorism concerns, was intended “to permit an orderly review and revision of screening procedures to ensure that adequate standards are in place to protect against terrorist attacks.”
+It said the travel ban was intended “to permit an orderly review and revision of screening procedures to ensure that adequate standards are in place to protect against terrorist attacks.”

-The challengers of the ban were asking “courts to take the extraordinary step of second-guessing a formal national security judgment made by the president himself pursuant to broad grants of statutory authority,” the Justice Department wrote.
+The challengers of the ban were asking “courts to take the extraordinary step of second-guessing a formal national security judgment made by the president himself,” the Justice Department wrote.

 It’s possible that the panel could make a ruling on a technical point, rather than the larger merits of the case.
-Under 9th Circuit case law, temporary restraining orders cannot be appealed, a point noted by the states in their briefing to the court.
+Under 9th Circuit case law, temporary restraining orders cannot be appealed, a point noted by the states.

 An analysis on that point would include examining whether the lower court’s order is properly classified as a temporary restraining order rather than as another type of order, a preliminary injunction, noted Arthur Hellman, a federal courts scholar at University of Pittsburgh Law School.